Silesian Stadium: Club football

+Youth football

+KS Stadion Śląski Chorzów is a youth football academy club, specializing in youth development.

 Speedway

 The football pitch at the Silesia Stadium used to be surrounded by a 384 m long Motorcycle speedway track.
 The first World Final held at the stadium in 1973, was run in front of the largest crowd in world speedway history.
 English speedway 'golden boy' Peter Collins won the 1976 World Final at Silesian.

 Ivan Mauger won the 1979 World Final at the stadium.
 Silesian also hosted the Final of the 1974 Speedway World Team Cup, won by England, as well as the Final of both the 1978 and 1981 World Pairs Championships.

-The stadium will host the final round of the Individual Speedway European Championship on 21 September 2024.
+The stadium hosted the final round of the Individual Speedway European Championship on 21 September 2024.